 - Thesis course, 15 credits (31 March – 6 June 2024)

 There will be a short break in your campus-based programme around Christmas and New Year’s.

 The programme focuses on school-based outdoor activities and during the year we will carry out fieldwork and outdoor lessons in different outdoor locations.
-For some of the outdoor activities, such as an overnight field trip in the beginning of the autumn, there will be some expenses for local transports, accommodation, entry fees, etc. The costs will not exceed 1000 SEK in total.
+For some of the outdoor activities, there will be some expenses for local transports, accommodation, entry fees, etc. The costs will not exceed 1000 SEK in total.

 Practical Information – Equipment List

 Here is a list of equipment you will need for the outdoor activities during your courses.
 Of course, this list is in addition to the other clothes and items you want to bring.
-Because the climate in Linköping can vary between +20 Celsius in the summer and -20 Celsius in the winter (including snow), you need to bring a set of clothes to accommodate for the variations in temperature.
+Because the climate in Linköping can vary between +20 Celsius in the summer and -20 Celsius in the winter (including snow), you need to bring a set of clothes to accommodation for the variations in temperature.